hastitajik/customer_churn_prediction/README.md

 Using machine learning models, we built a system that predicts a churn probability score for each customer.
 This enables the company to proactively target high-risk customers with offers or support, ultimately improving customer retention and reducing losses.

+<a id = "4" ></a>
+#### <b> Objectives</b>
+I will explore the data and try to answer some questions like:
+* What's the % of Churn Customers and customers that keep in with the active services?
+* Is there any patterns in Churn Customers based on the gender?
+* Is there any patterns/preference in Churn Customers based on the type of service provided?
+* What's the most profitable service types?
+* Which features and services are most profitable?
+* Many more questions that will arise during the analysis
+<a id="objective"></a>

 ---